opentox/algorithm/README.md

 - local\_svm\_kernel: One of "weighted\_tanimoto", "propositionalized". local\_svm\_kernel is not appplicable when prediction\_algorithm="weighted\_majority\_vote".
 - min_sim: The minimum similarity threshold for neighbors.
 Numeric value in [0,1].
 - nr_hits: Whether for instantiated models (local\_svm\_kernel = "propositionalized" for prediction_algorithm="local\_svm\_classification" or "local\_svm\_regression", or for prediction_algorithm="local\_mlr\_prop") nominal features should be instantiated with their occurrence counts in the instances.
 For non-instantiated models (local\_svm\_kernel = "weighted\_tanimoto" for prediction_algorithm="local\_svm\_classification" or "local\_svm\_regression", or for prediction_algorithm="weighted\_majority\_vote") the neighbor-to-neighbor and neighbor-to-query similarity also integrates these counts, when the parameter is set.
 One of "true", "false".
-- activity_transform: Normalizing transformations of the y-values (activities), applicable only to regression problems.
-One of "Log10", "Inverter", "NOP".
-"Log10" moves all values above zero and takes the log to base 10.
-"Inverter" moves all values above 1.0 and takes the inverted value.
-"NOP" is the identity transformation, which does nothing.
-Model predictions are output with reverse transformation applied.
 - conf_stdev: Whether confidence integrates distribution of neighbor activity values.
 When "true", the exp(-1.0*(standard deviation of neighbor activities)) is multiplied on the similarity.
 One of "true", "false".

 See http://www.maunz.de/wordpress/opentox/2011/lazar-models-and-how-to-trigger-them for a graphical overview.